nokobe/CgiMailer/README.markdown

 # How to use CgiMailer

+Below is a tutorial on how to use CgiMailer.
+For those in a hurry, you could download the example files at http://github.com/dongyage/CgiMailer/tree/master/example/

 ## 1. Creating the HTML form

 The form itself should _POST_ to the URL that CgiMailer has been installed: